-Description Default Type the name of an SMTP authentication profile.
-This command is applicable only if you have enabled use of an SMTP authentication profile using profile-auth-type {imap local ldap pop3 smtp radius} on page 104.
-No default.
-Type the name of a RADIUS authentication profile.
-This command is applicable only if you have enabled use of a RADIUS authentication profile using profile-auth-type {imap local ldap pop3 smtp radius} on page 104.
-No default.
-Select which content profile you want to apply to the policy.
-No default.
-Enter the DLP profile for the policy.
-Select which resource profile you want to apply to the policy.
-This option is only available in server mode.
-No default.
-If you set the recipient type as "Idap-group", you can select an LDAP profile.
-Enter the domain part of the recipient email address.
-Enter the local part of the recipient email address or a pattern with wild cards.
-No default.
-Select one of the following ways to define recipient (RCPT TO:) email addresses that match this policy.
-This setting applies to the incoming policies only. user: Select this option and then use the above command to enter the user local part of the recipient email address. local-group: Select this option and then specify the local group under this domain. ldap-group: Select this option and then select an LDAP profile.
-Enter the domain part of the sender email address.
-For example, example.com.
-Enter the local part of the sender email address.
-For example, user1.
-Select one of the following ways to define which sender (MAIL FROM:) email addresses match this policy. user: Select this option and then use the above command to enter the local part of the sender email address. local-group: Select this option and then specify the local group under this domain. ldap-group: Select this option and then select an LDAP profile. user This command is applicable only if you have enabled use of an SMTP authentication profile using profile-auth-type {imap local ldap pop3 smtp radius} on page 104.
-Type the name of a RADIUS authentication profile.
-This command is applicable only if you have enabled use of a RADIUS authentication profile using profile-auth-type {imap local ldap pop3 smtp radius} on page 104.
-Select which content profile you want to apply to the policy.
-Enter the DLP profile for the policy.
-Select which resource profile you want to apply to the policy.
-This option is only available in server mode.
-If you set the recipient type as "ldap-group", you can select an LDAP profile.
-Enter the domain part of the recipient email address.
-Enter the local part of the recipient email address or a pattern with wild cards.
-Select one of the following ways to define recipient (RCPT TO:) email addresses that match this policy.
-This setting applies to the incoming policies only. user: Select this option and then use the above command to enter the local part of the recipient email address. local-group: Select this option and then specify the local group under this domain.
-Idap-group: Select this option and then select an LDAP profile.
-Enter the domain part of the sender email address.
-For example, example.com.
-Enter the local part of the sender email address.
-For example, user1.
-Select one of the following ways to define which sender (MAIL FROM:) email addresses match this policy. user: Select this option and then use the above command to enter the local part of the sender email address.
+Variable Description Default profile-auth-smtp <smtp name&gt;</smtp Type the name of an SMTP authentication profile.
+This command is applicable only if you have enabled use of an SMTP authentication profile using profile-auth-type {imap local ldap pop3 smtp radius} on page 122. profile-auth-radius <radius name&gt;</radius Type the name of a RADIUS authentication profile.
+This command is applicable only if you have enabled use of a RADIUS authentication profile using profile-auth-type {imap local ldap pop3 smtp radius} on page 122. profile-content <profile name&gt;</profile Select which content profile you want to apply to the policy. profile-dlp Enter the DLP profile for the policy. profile-resource <profile name&gt;</profile Select which resource profile you want to apply to the policy.
+This option is only available in server mode. profile-ldap <profile_name></profile_name> If you set the recipient type as "Idap-group", you can select an LDAP profile. recipient-domain <domain></domain> Enter the domain part of the recipient email address. recipient-name <name_str></name_str> Enter the local part of the recipient email address or a pattern with wild cards. recipient-type {Idap-group Iocal-group user} Select one of the following ways to define recipient (RCPT TO:) email addresses that match this policy.
+This setting applies to the incoming policies only. user: Select this option and then use the above command to enter the local part of the recipient email address. local-group: Select this option and then specify the local group under this domain. ldap-group: Select this option and then select an LDAP profile. user sender-domain <domain name&gt;</domain Enter the domain part of the sender email address.
+For example, example.com. sender-name <local-part str&gt;</local-part Enter the local part of the sender email address.
+For example, user1. sender-type {Idap-group local-group user} Select one of the following ways to define which sender (MAIL FROM:) email addresses match this policy. user: Select this option and then use the above command to enter the local part of the sender email address. local-group: Select this option and then specify the local group under this domain. ldap-group: Select this option and then select an LDAP profile.
+Note: This setting applies to the outgoing policies only. user config user mail

-Variable Description Default smtp-diff-identity Rejects different smtp sender identity. smtp-diff-identity-ldap Verify smtp sender identity with LDAP for authenticated email. smtp-diff-identity-lsap- profile Ldap profile for smtp sender identity verification. status {enable disable} Enable or disable the policy. enable config user mail
+Variable Description Default smtp-diff-identity Rejects different smtp sender identity. smtp-diff-identity-ldap Verify smtp sender identity with LDAP for authenticated email. smtp-diff-identity-lsap- profile Ldap profile for smtp sender identity verification. status {enable disable} Enable or disable the policy. enable